psoulier/psdevenv/README.md

 # Paul's Common Development Environment
 Just a repo to keep vim and shell settings in one place.
-Most everything is a Git submodule except Pathogen and patched fonts for Airline.
-Pathogen (`pathogen.vim`) needs to copied into `vim/autoload` and the patched fonts need to be installed for whatever OS is being used.

 1. Change the `.vim` directory to a symbolic link to the `vim` directory in this repo:
     ```sh